Political history of Antigua and Barbuda: Independent Antigua and Barbuda (1981–present)

 After independence, separatist protests began in Barbuda led by the Barbuda Council chairperson on 3 November.
 It was claimed that 75% of islanders supported leaving the new country.
 On 10 November, Antigua and Barbuda joined the United Nations in a unanimous resolution.
-In 1984 the first elections were held after independence, resulting in a landslide for the Labour Party.
+In 1984, the first elections were held after independence, resulting in a landslide for the Labour Party.
 There were accusations of gerrymandering however in the former All Saints constituency.
 This is when accusations of authoritarianism emerged against the Birds, and new political figures like Baldwin Spencer began to take control of the opposition.
-In 1986 the United National Democratic Party was established.
+In 1986, the United National Democratic Party was established.

-Following the 1989 elections, the country began to fall into corruption, and in 1992 the United Progressive Party was established through a merger of the UNDP and other minor parties.
-The Guns for Antigua scandal also largely destroyed the country's reputation.
+Following the 1989 elections, the country began to fall into corruption, and in 1992, the United Progressive Party was established through a merger of the UNDP and other minor parties.
+The Guns for Antigua scandal also damaged the country's reputation.
 Due to this, V. C. Bird announced he would not seek another term in March 1994.
 The 1994 elections were won by V. C. Bird's son, Lester Bird, although these elections were neither free nor fair and voter intimidation was rampant.
 The United Progressive Party gained a large number of seats in Parliament however, and the Barbuda People's Movement entered national politics for the first time.
-By 1998 Antigua and Barbuda was not considered a democracy by Freedom House.
+By 1998, Antigua and Barbuda was not considered a democracy by Freedom House.

 The 1999 elections were neither free nor fair, and due to this, the Antigua and Barbuda Electoral Commission was established in 2001.
 State media was liberalised.
 A small Caribbean integration movement had also emerged in Barbuda.
 In 2004, democratic elections were held resulting in the UPP's Baldwin Spencer becoming the prime minister.
 Relations between Antigua and Barbuda also improved.
 However, a series of political scandals later resulted in the Labour Party returning to power in 2014.

 Following Gaston Browne becoming prime minister, 2017's Hurricane Irma destroyed Barbuda and resulted in the destruction of relations between the two islands after Gaston Browne scheduled an election when Barbudans did not have access to a polling station within their constituency.
 The Barbuda land crisis also emerged, causing the Barbuda Council to request independence in 2020.
 After Labour's near-loss in the 2023 elections, tensions within the United Progressive Party resulted in Anthony Smith's departure, causing the party an ongoing credibility crisis exacerbated by the 2025 St. Peter by-election.